akabatov/music_gen/README.md

 # music_gen
-Genearate the sclaes or chords for given keys (notes)
+Generate the scales or chords for given keys (notes)